perrysmotors/sketch-library-unlinker/README.md

 ## Installation

-_Requires Sketch 49+_

-* [Download](https://github.com/perrysmotors/sketch-library-unlinker/releases/latest) the latest release of the plugin
+* [Download](../../releases/latest/download/LibraryUnlinker.sketchplugin.zip) the latest release of the plugin
 * Un-zip
 * Double-click on `LibraryUnlinker.sketchplugin`